iainctduncan/papers/source/background.rst

 That, to quote Miller Puckette on his original design goals for Max, basic musical material should be "controllable physically, sequentially, or algorithmically;
-if they are to be controlled algorithmically, the inputs to the algorithm should themselves be controllable in any way" (CTN: Puckette 1991, 68).
+if they are to be controlled algorithmically, the inputs to the algorithm should themselves be controllable in any way" (Puckette 1991, 68).

 While one could certainly come up with further requirements, these three high-level requirements provide the basis